-Put at least one chemical strike in your exercise.
+\ Put at least one chemical strike in your exercise.
 This will help train your command post staff, particularly your battle captains and CBRN officer and NCO.
 The strike will cause confusion and increase stress in the tactical operations center (TOC), but it will also instill confidence and test your CBRN officer.
 For guidance on how to get a strike into training, consult the higher headquarters CBRN cell.
 For example, a battalion would go to the brigade CBRN officer.
 That person can help design a strike for a battalion exercise.
 If training on basic CBRN skills is an objective, the strike could affect many Soldiers; or if the objective is exercising the command post staff, it could affect only a few.
 Training at home station in the CS gas chamber is valuable for individual skills (protect yourself with individual protective equipment [IPE], immediate decontamination, unmasking), but the TOC also needs training, particularly the CBRN staff.

-Notify your CBRN officer (and unit) that there will be at least one CBRN strike during training.
+\ Notify your CBRN officer (and unit) that there will be at least one CBRN strike during training.
 CBRN has been avoided in many units for so long that the CBRN officer becomes solely an operations shop force multiplier, which means the officer's skills in chemical warning and reporting atrophy.
 By giving the CBRN officer fair notice a few months before an exercise that a strike likely will occur, it will force prudent officers to get their CBRN shop in order, which means the CBRN officer and NCO will have downwind hazard overlays made and know how to use them, they will be familiar with persistent and non-persistent agents, and they will have practiced guidance to give downwind units (keep protective gear nearby and monitor with the joint chemical agent detector [JCAD], for example, or go to mission-oriented protective posture [MOPP] IV immediately).
 Your CBRN officer should review Technical Manual (TM) 3-11.32, CBRN Warning and Reporting, to ensure he/she is proficient on plotting downwind hazards.
 A trained CBRN officer in a high chemical threat environment can help units from unnecessarily putting Soldiers into MOPP gear and thus avoid the resulting heat injuries.
-Notice of an upcoming strike should also prod your units to improve their own CBRN readiness - the CS chamber, soldier-
+Notice of an upcoming strike should also prod your units to improve their own CBRN readiness - the CS chamber, soldier-level tasks, and CBRN equipment may be given a little more emphasis with a chemical strike known to be on the horizon.

-Soldiers from the 2nd Cavalry Regiment scan their sectors on 24 January 2016 during an exercise at the Multinational Readiness Center in Hohenfels, Germany.

-Photo by SSG Eddie Siguenza
+Soldiers from 2nd Cavalry Regiment scan their sectors on 24 January 2016 during an exercise at the Multinational Readiness Center in Hohenfels, Germany.
+(Photo by SSG Eddie Siguenza)